igbucur/MASSIVE/README.md

 Download the software from GitHub with the following command:
 `git clone https://github.com/igbucur/MASSIVE.git`.
-For installing and running the BFCS R package, several R package are required.
+For installing and running the MASSIVE R package, several R package are required.
 These are specified in the package `DESCRIPTION` file.

 To install the package, open an R instance and run (from the MASSIVE folder):